judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 There are several advantages of using a pre-trained model as the emission distribution.
-First, we removed the parametric assumption of the emission distribution, leading to a more general situation.
+First, we removed the parametric assumption of the emission distribution, leading to a more general training framework.
 Second, the feature mapping $f_t = \phi(y_t)$ mentioned previously could be simplified.
-This greatly reduced our labor in choosing a suitable mapping function, since the high level features are automatically learned in a DNN model [^ref4].
+This greatly reduced our labor in choosing the "correct"" mapping function, since the high level features are automatically learned in a DNN model [^ref4].

 This idea leads following iterative optimization